NeRF: Neural Radiance Field in 3D Vision: A Comprehensive Review (Updated Post-Gaussian Splatting): Introduction

 \section{Introduction}

-} \IEEEPARstart{N}{eural} Radiance Field (NeRF) models are novel view synthesis methods which use volume rendering with (typically) implicit neural scene representation via Multi Layer Perceptrons (MLPs) to learn the geometry and lighting of a 3D scene.
+Neural rendering leverages developments in deep learning for video generation and image synthesis.
+Implicit neural rendering methods use ``hidden" 3D representations (e.g., stored in a neural network as a neural field).
+Explicit neural rendering methods store 3D representations in explicit data structures.
+There are also hybrid methods that utilize both implicit and explicit 3D representations.
+Neural Radiance Fields (NeRF) use differentiable volume rendering to learn a (typically) implicit neural scene representation, using Multi-Layer Perceptrons (MLPs) to store the geometry and lighting of a 3D scene as neural fields.
+This learned representation can then be used to generate 2D images of the scene under novel, user-specified viewpoints (novel view synthesis).
 Mildenhall et al. first introduced NeRF at ECCV 2020 \cite{nerf2020_mildenhall}, and since then, it has achieved state-of-the-art visual quality, produced impressive demonstrations, and inspired many subsequent works.
-Recently, NeRF models have found applications in photo-editing, 3D surface extraction, human avatar modelling, and large/city-scale 3D representation and view synthesis.
+Since 2020, NeRF models and subsequent neural field-based volume rendering models have found applications in photo editing, 3D surface extraction, human avatar modeling, large/city-scale 3D representation and view synthesis, and 3D object generation.

+In 2023, Gaussian Splatting \cite{2023gaussian_splatting}, an alternative novel view synthesis framework, overtook NeRF and adjacent methods on many novel view synthesis benchmarks, as well as in applications in 3D vision.
+As such, much of the research interest has shifted toward Gaussian Splatting.
+Nonetheless, research in NeRF and NeRF-adjacent neural rendering has persisted since 2023.

-NeRF models have important advantages over other methods of novel view synthesis and scene representation. \begin{itemize} \item NeRF models are self supervised.
+NeRF models have important advantages over classical methods (pre-NeRF and pre-Gaussian splatting) of novel view synthesis and scene representation. \begin{itemize} \item NeRF models are self-supervised.
 They can be trained using only multi-view images of a scene.
-Unlike many other neural representations of 3D scenes, NeRF models require only images and poses to learn a scene, and do not require 3D/depth supervision.
-The poses can also be estimated using Structure from Motion (SfM) packages such as COLMAP \cite{2016Colmap}, as was done in certain scenes in the original NeRF paper. \item NeRF models are photo-realistic.
-Compared to classical techniques such as \cite{1996lfr} \cite{1996lumigraph}, as well as earlier novel view synthesis methods such as \cite{2019llf_forwardfacingdataset}\cite{2019srn}\cite{2019neuralvolumes}, neural 3D representation methods \cite{2020differentiableneuralrendering}\cite{2020local3D_occupency}\cite{2019deep_sdf}, the original NeRF model converged to better results in terms of visual quality, with more recent models performing even better. \end{itemize}
+Unlike many other neural representations of 3D scenes, NeRF models require only images and poses to learn a scene and do not require 3D or depth supervision.
+The poses can be estimated using Structure from Motion (SfM) packages such as COLMAP \cite{2016Colmap}. \item NeRF models are photorealistic.
+Compared to classical techniques such as \cite{1996lfr} \cite{1996lumigraph}, as well as earlier novel view synthesis methods such as \cite{2019llf_forwardfacingdataset}\cite{2019srn}\cite{2019neuralvolumes}, and neural 3D representation methods \cite{2020differentiableneuralrendering}\cite{2020local3D_occupency}\cite{2019deep_sdf}, the original NeRF model converged to better results in terms of visual quality, with more recent models performing even better. \end{itemize}

-Given current interest, we believe it necessary to organize a survey paper to help computer vision practitioners with this new topic.
-We also introduce some of the more recent literature missed out by previous surveys.